Marriage Multiplicity: Is the Third (+) Time a Charm?

 Is the Third Time Really the Charm?

 Most of us know someone who has been married more than once and, like David, is “happier than ever.”
 In these cases, could experience be the best teacher?
-Do people get wiser with age and understanding — specifically when it comes to their choice of marital partner, reasons for marrying, conflict resolution skills, and generally keeping the so-called knot tied tight?
+Do people get wiser with age and understanding — specifically when it comes to their choice of spouse, reasons for marriage, conflict resolution skills, and generally keeping the proverbial knot tied tight?

 Several other well-known celebrities have made their fair share of trips down the aisle.
 And their track records show that sometimes it takes more than one try to get it right.
 Here is a short list of Hollywood A-listers who have found marital bliss the third, fourth, and fifth time around:

-While there as just as many (if not more) examples of second-or-more celebrity marriages that have not lasted, these respective wins and losses are evidence that the first time isn’t always the best time, nor may it be the last time.
+While there as just as many (if not more) examples of second-or-more celebrity marriages that have not lasted, this list is evidence that the first time isn’t always the best time, nor may it be the last time.

 So how does a person who has been divorced more than once know whether or not it’s a good idea to considering marrying again?